The cape isn’t just a costume — it’s a breakthrough.

 During a follow-up visit a year later, though, tests revealed that the holes had gotten bigger.
 After further monitoring, Dr. Donner told Maria that Matthew would need a cardiac catheterization or open heart surgery to repair the holes.

-Matthew’s medical team, including pediatric cardiologist Jeffrey Boris, MD, and interventional cardiologist Yoav Dori, MD, initially believed that cardiac catheterization would be the best choice for Matthew.
+Matthew’s medical team, including interventional cardiologist Yoav Dori, MD, initially believed that cardiac catheterization would be the best choice for Matthew.

 The plan was to use a catheter (a long, thin tube that is threaded through a vein and into the heart) to place tiny closure devices in Matthew’s ASDs.
 But based on the results of a special imaging test performed in the catheterization lab, the team determined that Matthew’s best option was, in fact, open heart surgery.